Gen Z protests in Asia: Nepotism and lawmaker perks

-In Indonesia, student and youth-led protests in late August 2025 zeroed in on lawmakers’ perks, mainly especially a Rp50 million/month housing allowance reportedly paid to all 580 DPR Parliament members since September 2024, triggering clashes outside Parliament in Jakarta on 25 August and spotlighting anger over elite privilege amid economic strain and youth unemployment.
+In Indonesia, student and youth-led protests in late August 2025 zeroed in on lawmakers' perks, mainly especially a Rp50 million/month housing allowance reportedly paid to all 580 DPR Parliament members since September 2024, triggering clashes outside Parliament in Jakarta on 25 August and spotlighting anger over elite privilege amid economic strain and youth unemployment.
 The allowance's legal basis had been set out earlier in the DPR letter which became a focal point in media and legal explainers as demonstrators pressed for repeal.
-On the onset of the killing of Affan Kurniawan, a deadly week of unrest, and the looting of houses owned by rich lawmakers, the law on controversial perks and curb overseas trips were revoked by president Prabowo under a move that was framed as a response to the mounting death toll and public outrage.
+On the onset of the killing of Affan Kurniawan, a deadly week of unrest, and the looting of houses owned by rich lawmakers, the law on controversial perks was revoked and overseas trips curbed by president Prabowo under a move that was framed as a response to the mounting death toll and public outrage.
 Echoing the region's "perks" backlash, mid-September 2025 in Timor-Leste, thousands of mostly university students rallied in Dili against a budget item to buy 65 Toyota Prado SUVs for its MPs (about US$4.2 million in total).
 The protests then pivoted to a broader demand to scrap lifetime pensions perks for lawmakers (and some senior officials).
-Timorense youth protesters explicitly framed MPs as "self-serving" with lavish perks (US$4.2m for 65 SUVs and lifetime pensions) and marching with banners like “Stop thieves/stop corrupters,” which cast lawmakers’ perks as greedy and illegitimate in one of the region's poorest countries and issues of high inequality, malnutrition and unemployment.
+Timorense youth protesters explicitly framed MPs as "self-serving" with lavish perks (US$4.2m for 65 SUVs and lifetime pensions) and marching with banners like "Stop thieves/stop corrupters," which cast lawmakers' perks as greedy and illegitimate in one of the region's poorest countries and issues of high inequality, malnutrition and unemployment.

-In Nepal, recent youth-led protests focused on what demonstrators described as entrenched political elites and a pervasive culture of corruption and privilege.
-Protesters criticized officials’ perks and allowances and railed against nepotism, alleging that positions and advantages go to friends and family rather than on merit.
-Public outrage intensified after reports circulated that the teenage daughter of a senior official had been chauffeured in a government vehicle that struck and injured a schoolgirl, an incident that became emblematic of perceptions that the ‘children of political elites’ acted with impunity.
+In Nepal, youth-led protests focused on what demonstrators described as entrenched political elites and a pervasive culture of corruption and privilege.
+Protesters criticized officials' perks and allowances and railed against nepotism, alleging that positions and advantages go to friends and family rather than on merit.
+Public outrage intensified after reports circulated that the teenage daughter of a senior official had been chauffeured in a government vehicle that struck and injured a schoolgirl, an incident that became emblematic of perceptions that the "children of political elites" acted with impunity.
 In Kathmandu, students carried school textbooks during demonstrations to symbolize the perceived futility of education in a system dominated by nepotism, expressing frustration that hard work and merit were often overshadowed by political connections.
 The motif fed a broader sentiment that meritocracy has been undermined by patronage, deepening generational anger.
 Analysts link this unrest to long-standing elite capture and insufficient inclusive development, while Gen-Z protesters cast their movement as a challenge to "business as usual" politics that benefits political power and resources to benefit a privileged few at the expense of the wider public.